adamnelson97/HCR-P2/README.md

 I decided to use 5 bins for each histogram.
 Each group increases by 20 percentiles, which gives a good but not overly specific picture of the data.

+Custom Implementation:

+For my custom implementation I decided to not calculate angles and instead I added in the elbow and knee joints to the data set.